ucdavis-bioinformatics-training/2022-Feb-Introduction-To-Python-For-Bioinformatics/python/python3.md

 	print(id + " is a gene of interest")
 ```

+**PRACTICE**: Using your personnel dictionary (from the Dictionary section practice), use a loop to print out all of the information for all of the employees.
+Using the gene expression dictionary, use multiple nested loops to print out all of the expression values.

 # Functions

 A function is a block of code that only gets run when it is called.
 It can take multiple parameters and can return values as well.
 Functions are an integral part of making reusable and clear code.